Waga43/String-Session-Generator/README.md

 3) Generate API Key and API HASH from  https://my.telegram.org, for more information visit https://core.telegram.org/api/obtaining_api_id.

 4) After completing all those steps,wait until it asks for API ID and HASH,enter that.
-Then After That Enter Your Phone Number in International format.
+Then After That Enter Your Phone Number in International format or the Bot Token.

 5) It will send an OTP in the registered telegram account associated with the phone number,enter that.